Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 Python

-matplotlib: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.
+matplotlib library: Module matplotlib.pyplot for creating, displaying, and saving figures/colorplots.

 pathib module: Class pathlib.Path for extracting files out of and exporting/saving files to a drive location.

-pandas package: For working w/ dataframes.
+pandas library: For working w/ dataframes.

-Pydub: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.
+pydub: Used in data augmentation. pydub.AudioSegment for extracting samples and metadata from a sound file, splitting an audio file into parts, and merging various files together.

-Scipy: Module scipy.signal for creating spectrogram from an audio file.
+SciPy library: Module scipy.signal for creating spectrogram from an audio file.

 <a name="exsum"></a>